I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 4. Outline the Seagull

-Use a small nylon brush to carefully outline the seagull with a light layer of the background color.
+Use a small brush to carefully outline the seagull with a light layer of the background color.
 It's difficult to cover dark colors with white, so be sure to stay outside the pencil lines of your seagull as you paint the background color.

 5. Paint the Background